Refactorio/RedMew/README.md

 ## Getting Started

-To use our scenario download it [here](https://github.com/Valansch/RedMew/archive/develop.zip) and unzip it into %AppData%/factorio/scenarios/ (~/.factorio/scenarios for linux)
+To use our scenario download it [here](https://github.com/Valansch/RedMew/archive/develop.zip) and unzip it into %AppData%/factorio/scenarios/ (~/.factorio/scenarios for linux).
+If you are using our scenario for a public-facing multiplayer server, please be sure to provide attribution back here to the github and keep links to our discord/patreon/website intact.

 ## Generating maps